Recognition of Prior Learning

 For credit recognition you need to provide documentation (usually a certified copy of a transcript) from the institution where you did the training.
 We ask for these documents to be provided as part of the enrolment process and if you wish to apply for credit recognition you do so on the enrolment form.

-BTh and GradDipTh credit recognition applications are processed by the Level 7 Coordinator.
+BTh and GradDipTh credit recognition applications are processed by the Head of Level 7.

 Graduate Diploma credit recognition applications are dealt with by the Board of Studies of the College.